ndrean/godwd/README.md

 worker: bundle exec sidekiq -C ./config/sidekiq.yml
 ```

-# Mail background jobs
+## Mail background jobs

-- gem 'mailgun-ruby` is usefull to get the info that a mail has been sent.
+- Note: gem 'mailgun-ruby` is usefull to get the info that a mail has been sent.
   <https://github.com/mailgun/mailgun-ruby>

 We declare in '/config/application.rb' (for all environments):
 `config.action_mailer.delivery_method = :smtp`

-We don't use ActiveJob here to sedn async a mail, we use ActionMailer with Sidekiq and the method `deliver_later` <https://github.com/mperham/sidekiq/wiki/Active-Job>.
+We don't use ActiveJob here to send async a mail, we use ActionMailer with Sidekiq and the method `deliver_later` <https://github.com/mperham/sidekiq/wiki/Active-Job>.
 We define a class (`EventMailer` and `UserMailer`, both inheriting from `ApplicationMailer`) with actions that will be used by the controller.
 Each method uses a `html.erb` view to be delivered via the mail protocole `smtp`.
 The views use the instance variables defined in the actions.

 The mails are queued in a queue named `mailers` and Sidekiq uses a Redis db.